 - WPA-Enterprise or WPA-802.1X networks.
 These networks are common in enterprise environments.

-If the only WiFi network you have available is an unsupported network, we recommend connecting your MiraLink to the internet via Ethernet, using the USB-to-Ethernet adapter included with each MiraLink.
+If the only WiFi network you have available is an unsupported network, we recommend connecting your MiraLink to the internet via Ethernet using a supported USB-to-Ethernet adapter.
 In education and enterprise environments, this may require some additional steps.

 This article isn't an exhaustive list.
 If you're still not sure whether Mira will work with your WiFi network, please submit a support request and we'll be happy to help!